Domestic Students Admission Criteria

 - Writing ability as shown in the "Statement of Intent" Essay

 II.
-Leadership Potential ("values oriented future leaders" from the Mission statement)
+Leadership Potential ("values-oriented servant leaders" from the Mission statement)

 - Truthful answers to all application questions, including disciplinary and criminal history